DraconDev/SamAI/tasks.md

 ## Do

-- [x] The back to home button should not move up when hovered over
-  - [x] make the back to home button even cool
 - [x] when i drag an icon back to the home tab we should stay in the folder tab, not go back to home tab
 - [x] sites without icons should have a very cool default icon, maybe a random colorful circle with the first letter of the site in it, like a profile pic
 - [x] be able to edit the current icons and folders, but how?